sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 ?
 Filters: is_incident
 {{< /highlight >}}

-For the mutator, timeout, type, runtime assets, and command prompts, just press `return` again.
+For each of the mutator, timeout, type, runtime assets, and command prompts, just press `return`.

 Use sensuctl to confirm that the keepalive handler now includes the is_incident filter: